BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 ## 01-qual_filter

 This directory contains scripts for filtering and quality control of FASTQ files.
-The scripts are designed to be run in a Conda environment and perform trimming, quality filtering, and subsequent quality control (QC) reporting.
+The scripts are designed to perform trimming, quality filtering, and subsequent quality control (QC) reporting.
 Below is a brief summary of each script:

-### Scripts
+### Scripts Overview

 1. **cutadapt.sh**:
    - **Purpose**: Trims adapters and low-quality bases from the FASTQ files.